 - Skin looks pale or kind of blue

 If you have leg pain and your doctor wants to make sure it’s PAD, you might take an exercise ankle-brachial index test.
-For this, you’ll have two ankle-brachial index readings -- one before and one after walking on a treadmill.
+For this, you’ll have two ankle-brachial index readings: one before and one after walking on a treadmill.

 - 1.0-1.4.
 You don’t have PAD.

 If you took an exercise ankle-brachial index test, the range of results may be a little different.

 Your doctor will look at your results, symptoms, and health history to help you decide what comes next.
-You may need changes to your lifestyle or to start taking medicine.
-In some cases, your doctor may suggest surgery.
+You may need to change your lifestyle or start taking medicine.
+In some cases, your doctor may say you need surgery.